 But if communication on board is making you tense, maybe it’s time to stop talking like family (at least some of the time) and start talking like crew.
-At least that’s what Pamela Douglas Webster has found works on her boat, Meander.
+At least that’s what Pamela Douglas Webster found worked on her boat, Meander.

 Pamela is a member of The Boat Galley team, working as my virtual assistant.
 And she has her own website about cruising with dogs, Something Wagging This Way Comes.
 She shares her ideas for better communication on board.